cleitondias/CPI-/CodeSnippets.md

 ```

+### Video 16 CPIS - Adding a Filtered Resource to the Managed API

 Code for New Sales By Country Resource, API Designer

 * Go to https://swagger.io/docs/specification/basic-structure/ for more information on the OpenAPI Specification.